apache/spark/docs/mllib-statistics.md

 for equality of probability distributions.
 By providing the name of a theoretical distribution (currently solely supported for the normal distribution) and its parameters, or a function to calculate the cumulative distribution according to a given theoretical distribution, the user can test the null hypothesis that their sample is drawn from that distribution.
+In the case that the user tests against the normal distribution (`distName="norm"`), but does not provide distribution parameters, the test initializes to the standard normal distribution and logs an appropriate message.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">